Microsoft/azure-docs.cs-cz/articles/logic-apps/logic-apps-overview.md

 ---
-title: Automatizace úloh pro podnikovou integraci – Azure Logic Apps
+title: Automate tasks for enterprise integration - Azure Logic Apps
-description: Naučte se automatizovat pracovní postupy, které integrují aplikace, data, služby a systémy s minimálním kódem pro podnikovou integraci pomocí Azure Logic Apps.
+description: Learn about automating workflows that integrate apps, data, services, and systems with minimal code for enterprise integration by using Azure Logic Apps.
 services: logic-apps
 ms.service: logic-apps
 ms.suite: integration